 If you are self-harming, or care about someone who is, it can be upsetting and potentially triggering to read about self-harm.
 In the event that you’re feeling vulnerable at the moment, you might want to read this article at a time when you don’t feel distressed.

 The information and self-help support provided in this article is not a substitute for seeking medical assistance or advice if required.
 If you are having thoughts of harming yourself you should seek professional assistance urgently.
 Call NHS Direct on 111 or the emergency services on 999 if the situation is urgent.
-If you feel you are unable to keep yourself or others safe then you should attend A&E.
+If you feel that you are unable to keep yourself safe, your local A&E will be able to provide you with help.

 What is self-harm?